Contio: Preserved speeches and other ancient sources

-Aside from the ones in the table above, no contio speeches have been fully preserved.
-There are, however, a few other ancient sources which provide knowledge on this topic.
 Historiographic works, mainly those of Sallust (a 1st century BC.
-Roman historiographer) describe some speeches that have been held at the contio on significant topics in Roman history.
+Roman historiographer) also describe some speeches that have been held at the contio on significant topics in Roman history.
 Moreover, Cicero comments on contiones in several of his works: in De Oratore, we find some theoretical remarks on how to address this assembly (eg De Oratore 2.333–240) and his letters to Atticus include some references to the contio as well (eg Att.
 7.8.5).

 Rhetoric

-Judging from the ancient source material described above, speeches delivered at the contio seem to have shared several rhetorical and argumentative characteristics.
+Judging from the surviving ancient source material, speeches delivered at the contio seem to have shared several rhetorical and argumentative characteristics.
 This list gives an overview of such common characteristics of speeches addressed to this assembly: